 I may not come from a wealthy family to kick off my photography dream early but I am lucky to have met many generous and kind people who have helped me along my photography journey.

-Tay Lay Hong My mum is a seamstress and thus she's able to help me to fix some of my broken tools, including my poor budget light stand bag.
-On top of these, she's helped me to customize accessories like bands for securing colour filter gels on my speedlites.
+My mum is a seamstress and thus she's able to help me to fix some of my broken tools, including my poor budget light stand bag.
+On top of these, she's helped me to customise accessories like bands for securing colour filter gels on my speedlites.
 Being a poor photographer, I manage to save a lot because of her.
-Gold's Gym Singapore My two good friends, Tze Khit and Bobby Tan, from Gold's Gym Singapore have given me unconditional help whenever I need a space to build my makeshift photography studio or even a gym.
-They are very busy businessmen and sometimes I feel very bad for being a "burden".
-On top of this, they also give me advices on running businesses.

 My Assistants / Chauffeurs